Laura Hillenbrand: Chronic fatigue syndrome

-On the irony of writing about physical paragons while being so incapacitated herself, Hillenbrand says, "I'm looking for a way out of here.
+On the irony of writing about physical paragons while being so incapacitated herself, Hillenbrand said, "I'm looking for a way out of here.
 I can't have it physically, so I'm going to have it intellectually.
 It was a beautiful thing to ride Seabiscuit in my imagination.
 And it's just fantastic to be there alongside Louie as he's breaking the NCAA mile record.
 People at these vigorous moments in their lives – it's my way of living vicariously."

 In a 2014 interview, Bob Schieffer said to Laura Hillenbrand: To me your story – battling your disease ….is as compelling as his (Louis Zamperini’s) story.
 By the time of her January 2015 interview with Ken Rosen, her ability to function had improved after hitting a real low during the writing of Unbroken; she increased her ability to walk down her stairs by taking one step and returning to bed, then some days later, two steps, until she could go down the whole staircase, a process that took several months.
 When Rosen and his crew met her, she was not having trouble with her balance or with vertigo.
 When asked about her health, she reported having myalgic encephalomyelitis (M.E.), formerly called Chronic Fatigue Syndrome.

-In 2015–2016, she reported changes in her health status in an interview with Paul Costello for Stanford Medicine: "Recently, Hillenbrand has made a lot of changes in her medical treatments and in her life.
+In 2015–2016, Hillenbrand reported changes in her health in an interview with Paul Costello for Stanford Medicine: "Recently, Hillenbrand has made a lot of changes in her medical treatments and in her life.
 There’s optimism in her voice and a sense of wonderment at new beginnings."
 Vertigo has been a serious problem for her, so that she had not left Washington D. C. since 1990 because of it.
 After a disciplined effort to tolerate riding in a car, starting at five minutes and increasing to two hours over two years, she was able to drive out of Washington D. C. after 25 years.
 She is not cured, "I was not well.
 I am not well.
 I am always dealing with symptoms," [emphasis in original].
 The changes in her health allowed her to make a cross-country trip to Oregon.
-She has also begun horseback riding and bicycle riding, two activities she had not done since the disease struck her in 1987.
+She has also begun horse riding and bicycle riding, two activities she had not done since the disease struck her in 1987.